 Update the Add -> New Item -> ADO.NET Entity Data Model wizard to support creating Code First models.
 The first screen will allow developers to select a Code First model or an EF Designer model.
 They can also choose between a new and

-- Selecting Code First and Generate from Database will use the existing wizard screens for EF Designer based models but will then use the functionality from the EF Power Tools to produce a Code First model.
+- Selecting Code First from database will use the existing wizard screens for EF Designer based models but will then use the functionality from the EF Power Tools to produce a Code First model.

-- Selecting Code First and Empty Model will add a template derived DbContext to the user’s project.
+- Selecting Empty Code First model will add a template derived DbContext to the user’s project.

 - The existing functionality for EF Designer based models will remain in place